“The Hut Tax War” in Sierra Leone

 Throughout the country, people were under arms and out of (government) control.
 Captain C. B. Wallis with only 28 men of the SLFP was attacked at Kambia, forcing him to fall back to Bonthe, with all his ammunition gone.
 Lt.
 Col. Cunningham, DSO, serving with the West Africa Regt., re-took Kambia in May, then proceeded along the Jong river to Mafwe, whose civilian post had been attacked and destroyed.
 Here, he was attacked by over 1000 Mendes, driven off with heavy casualties, as was another attack soon afterwards.
 Cunningham then captured two solid, well-hidden stockades – impervious even to artillery fire – near the town of Bumpe.

-By this time – early July 1898 – six separate SLFP and WIR columns were criss-crossing the country, burning “rebel” villages, trying to reimpose order, and some chiefs were beginning to offer their submission.
-Though a number of raiders and marauding bands remained at large for some time, no further large-scale opposition developed and gradually units of the SLFP were able to round-up rebel leaders and re-establish government authority.
-Officially, the operations were not deemed to be over until 9th March 1899.
+By this time – early July 1898 – a complex military operation was underway; six separate SLFP and WIR columns were criss-crossing the country, burning “rebel” villages, trying to reimpose order, and some chiefs were beginning to offer their submission.
+Though a number of raiders and marauding bands remained at large for some time, no further large-scale opposition developed and graduall, and with difficulty, units of the SLFP were able to round-up rebel leaders and re-establish government authority.
+Officially, the operations were not deemed to be over until as late as 9th March 1899.

 The campaign in Sierra Leone was one of the largest fought during the early days of Britian’s conquest of a new West African empire.
-The extent of the rebellion, in terms of the territory it affected and the number of people who rose in rebellion, was far greater than in other colonial uprisings.
+The extent of the rebellion, in terms of the territory it affected and the number of people who rose in rebellion, was far greater than in other colonial uprisings other than that in Ashanti in 1900-01.
 The colony’s slender military resources were stretched to the limit and only the involvement of outside forces, like the small RN and RM brigades, with reinforcements, landed from warships enabled the government to suppress the uprising.
 Colonel Marshal, the British commander-in-chief, said that the operations in 1898, involved “some of the most stubborn fighting that has been seen in West Africa.
 No such continuity of opposition had at any previous time been experienced on this part of the coast.”